ai2cm/fv3core/CONTRIBUTING.rst

    Serialbox from GridTools) from a Fortran run into gt4py storages that can be inputs to fv3core unit computations, and compares the results of the ported code to serialized data following a unit computation.
- - docker : provides Dockerfiles for building a repeatable environment in which to run the core
+ - `docker/` provides Dockerfiles for building a repeatable environment in which to run the core
  - external: a folder for submoduled repos that provide essential functionality
  - The build system uses Makefiles following the convention of other repos within